 Final Thoughts

-Lenovo is definitely pushing the envelope once again with what I call the spiritual successor to the Microsoft Surface Neo, that ill-fated dual-screen device that never came to fruition.
-We’re seeing it here in the flesh, and in the 24 hours or so that I’ve been using it, I’ve actually been pretty impressed.
+Lenovo is really pushing boundaries again with what I see as the follow-up to the Microsoft Surface Neo, that device with two screens that never made it to market.
+Here it is, and in the day or so that I’ve been using it, I’ve been pretty impressed.

-For me, I like having that second display, especially when I want to be more productive and multitask, like when I’m doing video editing and things like that.
-I can definitely see an application here.
-But again, the $2,000 price tag may scare a lot of people away, and most people don’t need two displays.
+For me, I like having that extra screen, especially when I’m trying to get a lot done, like when I’m editing videos and stuff like that.
+I can see it being useful.
+But, the $2,000 price might put some people off, and most people don’t need two screens.

 Lenovo is definitely pushing the envelope once again with what I call the spiritual successor to the Microsoft Surface Neo, that ill-fated dual-screen device that never came to fruition.